c1505/Value-based-methods/p1_navigation/Project_Notes.md

   * integrate with tensorboard and/or weights and biases

+# Misc
+* Ran with default hyperparameters to start

   I get this error on occasion when trying to create a second environment in a single jupyter session.
 Fix it